-When your research is complete, use the information to write an informative biography of the civil rights leader for a younger audience.
+Once you have gathered enough information, write an informative biography of the civil rights leader for a younger audience.
 Make sure to create a works cited page.

 When Anne Frank wrote her diary during World War II, she had no idea that it would be translated into more than seventy languages and that millions of people would read it.
-Her diary has become an awareness for people into World War II and the Holocaust.
-While it was a diary of her innermost thoughts, it has become a powerful primary document into how we interpret history.
+Her diary has become people's insight into World War II and the Holocaust.
+While it was a diary of her innermost thoughts, it has become a powerful primary document with which we interpret history.

-You are living in a historic time period, too, and one day school children will want to know what it was like to live in the 2020s.
-Spend two weeks keeping a diary of what is going on in your life and the world around us.
-After two weeks, place it somewhere important for future reading.

-One day you will be able to reread it and remember your identity during this time and have a greater understanding of historical events.
+You are living in a historic time period, too, and one day school children will want to know what it was like to live in 2020.
+Spend two weeks keeping a diary of what is going on in your life and the world in which we live.
+When you are finished, put it somewhere important to read in the future.
+One day you will be able to reread it to remember your identity at this time and to understand historical events.